Apply Now

 • Tourism and Economy: They boost local economies through ecotourism, creating jobs and generating revenue that supports conservation and community development.

-Where are National Parks Located in India?
+Where are Top National Parks Located in India?

 National parks have been established across the globe, spanning Africa's vast savannas, North America's majestic mountains, and Asia's dense jungles.
 In India, national parks stretch across a diverse array of landscapes, from the foothills of the Himalayas to the scenic coastal regions, each harboring its unique array of wildlife and plant life.
 With nearly 100 national parks, India plays a vital role in preserving its rich and varied biodiversity.
 Among these, some stand out as truly remarkable sanctuaries, showcasing the natural beauty and ecological wealth of the country.